 One reader, Mr. Ahsan Khan, from Strasbourg, France, came up with an elaborate mathematical explanation: “The physical direction of qibla Q from the place where you live Y is a vector YQ”, he said.
 “You can very well decompose this vector into YX (vector from your place Y to any landmark X) and vector XQ.
 The sum of these last two vectors, YQ+XQ will be the first one YQ.”

 Mr. Khan, probably a mathematician, knew what he was talking about.
 But I didn’t.
-I wrote back, thanking him for his advice, and confessing that I had dropped mathematics as a subject at the first available opportunity in college and that I would appreciate if he could explain his formula in a simpler language.
+I wrote back, thanking him for his advice, and confessing that I had dropped mathematics as a subject at the first available opportunity in college and that I would appreciate it if he could explain his formula in a simpler language.
 The good professor came back with a diagram of the globe, marked with points and lines, and a page-long explanation.
-I reproduce below only a few lines of his explanation:
+I reproduce below only two lines of his explanation:

 Mr. Khan reminded me of one of our professors at Islamia College, Peshawar, who furiously scribbled chemical equations on the blackboard, like a man possessed, without pausing or looking back at the class.
 He would go on writing, using up the chalk to a point where it seemed he was writing with his fingers rather than the chalk.
 While he used up chalk after chalk, the class would pray for the bell to ring.